Cagrilintide: Weight Reduction Research From Clinical Trials

 Oral Formulations

-Development of amylin analogs that can be taken as pills rather than injections.
+Development of amylin analogs that can be taken as pills rather than laboratory delivery method(s).

 Multi-receptor Agonists